fernandogoerl/readable/README.md

 ## Getting started

 $ npm install
 $ npm start

-It wiil install all dependencies and start the project at localhost:3000
+It will install all dependencies and start the project at localhost:3000

+$ npm install
+$ node server

+It will install all dependencies and start the server at localhost:3001

 ## Developing